kolluri-rk/web-config-transform-buildpack/README.md

 #### 6. Bind config service to app using manifest

-Bind config server to your app once config server service is created.
+Bind the config server to your app once the config server service is created.
+Add your config server to the `services` section as seen below:

 ```yaml
 ---